aws-samples/revolutionizing-analytics-data-transformation-on-aws/README.md

 	select * from wp_terms;
 	```
 4. To verify that CDC have happened and the newly inserted data have reached the S3 bucket, we can check by going to [AWS Database Migration Service on the console](https://console.aws.amazon.com/dms/v2/).
 Click on `Database migration tasks` > `replication-task` > `Table statistics`.
 For the table `wp_terms`, under the Inserts column, the value is now `4`.
-5. Go to [S3 on the console](https://s3.console.aws.amazon.com/s3/), click on the bucket name `application-migration-s3-raw` > `wordpress-db/` > `wp_terms/`.
+5. Go to [S3 on the console](https://s3.console.aws.amazon.com/s3/), click on the bucket name `<<add your bucket name here>>` > `wordpress-db/` > `wp_terms/`.
 You will notice that the folder have 2 CSV files.
 The `LOAD00000001.csv` file belongs to the initial 1 time replication of copying the data from the virtual MySQL database to S3.
 The CSV file with the date and time, e.g. `20230905-151244585.csv` is the CDC data.
 6. Select the date and time CSV file (e.g. `20230905-151244585.csv`) > `Actions` > `Query with S3 Select` > `Run SQL query`.
 In the Query results, you should be able to see the 4 entries that was inserted in Step 2 of this section.